Capacity of loop-erased random walk: Capacity of LERW in three dimensions

-We now prove Theorem \ref{th:d3}.
-The proof is divided into three main steps, plus a preparation step.
+\end{proposition} The proof is divided into three main steps, plus a preparation step.
 In each of the main steps we give a rigorous formulation and proof of the approximate equalities \eqref{eq:step1sketch}--\eqref{eq:step3sketch}.

-\begin{proof}[Proof of Theorem \ref{th:d3}] Let $x>0$ be a continuity point\footnote{Note that the distribution is almost certainly continuous everywhere, but we do not need to prove this for our purposes.} of the distribution $\P(\C_{\R^3}(\gamma[0,1])\leq\cdot)$.
-We first show